 - Organ morphology.

-To have a better understanding of the anatomy and morphology of animal tissues, the example of a cockroach is used to demonstrate.
-Periplaneta Americana happens to be the most common species of cockroach.
-They are generally brown in color.
+To better understand the anatomy and morphology of animal tissues, the example of a cockroach has been used.
+Periplaneta Americana happens to be the most common species of cockroach and is generally brown.

 Let us learn in detail about the Anatomy and Morphology of a cockroach.